This menu helps you engage with Storytell’s chat responses by digging deeper, tailoring explanations, or taking action.

 @Customer Data

-are Collections that either you’ve created or have been shared with you.- Typing
+are Collections that either you’ve created or have been shared with you.@

-into the prompt input field will bring up a list of your Personal Collections and Shared Collections. - You can either select an existing Collection from the list or continue typing to narrow it down.
+into the prompt input field will bring up a list of your Personal Collections and Shared Collections.@

-enhances your ability to target specific data sets and generate more accurate results.Example Use Cases
+enhances your ability to target specific data sets and generate more accurate results.Analyzing Customer Data

 Market Analysis Across Multiple Data Points